 Grading

-Your final grade is compiled from:
+Your final grade is based on:

 In order to pass the course, students have to: